-- ⅓ cup chopped dried fruit or seeds (sunflower, pumpkin flax, raisins, cherries, dates, blueberries)
+- ⅓ cup chopped dried fruit or seeds (sunflower, pumpkin, flax, raisins, cherries, dates, blueberries, chia)

 - ½ cup peanut butter (or other nut butter)

-- ⅓ cup agave nectar (or honey or maple syrup or other liquid sweetener)
+- ⅓ cup agave nectar (or honey or maple syrup or coconut nectar)

 - Boil sweetener in glass bowl in the microwave, stir in nut butter until smooth.

 - Combine all other ingredients in a bowl and add sweetened nut butter.